-At the end of the course the student must know adequately the human anatomical structures and be able to use the specific anatomical terminology so as to be able to relate, within the care process, with patients of all ages and/or with other health professionals, in an appropriate verbal, non-verbal and written form.
+At the end of the course the student will be able to use correct scientific terminology to identify the various anatomical districts, the different types of cells and tissues present in the human organism, the functions of the human body in relation to the scientific knowledge acquired and apply the notions to identify the "non-physiological" dysfunction of the organism.
+They will also be able to relate within the care process with users of all ages and/or with other healthcare professionals, in an appropriate verbal, non-verbal and written form.